Motion to Take Note

 Rationing has resulted in the number receiving care falling by 25% between 2009 and 2014—and I am sure that that has risen in the couple of years since then.
 Consequently, older people are struggling for longer on their own and the tendency is for this to escalate into more acute episodes requiring acute care in hospital.
 It is quite obvious that a significant part of the solution is for the Government to provide adequate funding for adult social care.

 The Government’s response to this crisis of funding has been woeful.
 A much-publicised £2 billion has been added to the social care budget, but that is over three years—in other words, a mere £600 million a year in the face of a need for £2.3 billion a year.
 The additional £1 billion provision in the 2017 Budget has come with very long strings attached.
 A lot of it has gone not to adult social care budgets but to the better care fund, which is about collaboration between the NHS and social care services.
-The Government have decided, in the face of this funding crisis, to put the burden of social care costs on to what they have previously as “hard-pressed council tax payers”.
+The Government have decided, in the face of this funding crisis, to put the burden of social care costs on to what they have previously described as “hard-pressed council tax payers”.

 Councils are able to charge a 3% social care precept for two years, but council tax is a regressive tax system that takes no account of ability to pay.
 Furthermore, a council tax rise of 1% raises very different amounts according to the rateable values in the council district.
 So 1% in my own borough of Kirklees raises £1.6 million, and a 3% rise barely covers inflation.
 The consequence is that Kirklees Council will, reluctantly, further reduce expenditure on adult social care this year.